top of page

 "The only death that I had witnessed prior to becoming a hospice nurse was my grandfather's.
 After being diagnosed with a terminal disease in the hospital, he made the decision to go home to die.
 His last days were filled with laughter and care by our family.
 We were fortunate and grateful for his peaceful, serene death.

 A couple of years later I began my work as a hospice nurse.
-Soon I discovered that my grandfather's death had actually been an anomaly.
+Soon I discovered that my grandfather's was not today's norm.
 What I witnessed in my work, more often than not, was quite contrary to my grandfather's death.
-I was disheartened and dismayed to see the tumult and chaos.
-I was taken aback by how ill-prepared we are as a society, not only to die, but to care for our dying.
-With deep curiosity, I wondered not only how we got here but how I might be an agent for change."
+I was disheartened and dismayed to see the tumult and chaos and how the medical system's answer was to treat death as a clinical process.
+I was also taken aback by how ill-prepared many of us are - not only to die, but to care for our dying.
+With deep curiosity, I wondered how I might be an agent for change."

 And thus, my work began...